skupr-anaconda/Conda-cheat-sheet/README.md

 `conda list`	View list of packages and versions installed in active environment

+`conda list | grep pandas` Search package in the list

 `conda list --show-channel-urls` List all installed packages along its channels

 `conda list --export > packages.env` Save to a file all packages in an environment